MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/servicing-channels-19.md

 The Semi-Annual Channel is available to volume-licensed customers with [Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-default.aspx), as well as via the Azure Marketplace or other cloud/hosting service providers and loyalty programs such as Visual Studio Subscriptions.

 > [!Note]
 > **The current Semi-Annual Channel release is Windows Server, version 2004**.
 If you want to put servers in this channel, you should install Windows Server, version 2004, which can be installed in Server Core mode or as Nano Server run in a container.
 In-place upgrades from a long-term servicing channel release aren't supported because they are in **different release channels**.
+This applies vice versa.
+You cannot upgrade or change from Semi-Annual Channel to a LTSC channel, without a clean installation.
+>
-Semi-Annual Channel releases aren't updates – it's the next Windows Server release in the Semi-Annual Channel.
+> A Semi-Annual Channel release isn't an update – it's the next Windows Server release in the Semi-Annual Channel.
+> In-place upgrades from one Semi-Annual Channel release to a later Semi-Annual Channel release are possible.
+This makes it easier to keep up with the relatively short release cadence.

 In this model, Windows Server releases are identified by the year and month of release: for example, in 2017, a release in the 9th month (September) would be identified as **version 1709**.
 Fresh releases of Windows Server in the Semi-Annual Channel will occur twice each year.
 The support lifecycle for each release is 18 months.
 Starting with fall 2020 (20H2) releases, we changed the identifcation.
 Instead of a month, we will name the release based on the release cycle.
 For example: **version 20H2**, for a release in second half of the year 2020, or **version 21H1**, for a release in the first half of the year 2021.